jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 which $$ x_{i} $$ is the input pixel values or the inputs to a node.

-$$ x_{i} $$ is called **features** in deep learning. **DL is about extracting features in the training data to make predictions.** If one of the node above detects the input image has a lot of yellow color, it definite helps us to differentiate a school bus from a shuttle bus.
+$$ x_{i} $$ is called **feature** in deep learning. **A deep network extracts features in the training data to make predictions.** If one of the node detects the amount of yellow color, it definite helps us to differentiate a school bus from a shuttle bus.

 > Deep learning has many scary looking equations.
 We will walk through examples to show how it works.
 Most of them are pretty simple.